roman-milk/roman-milk.github.io/to-tame-a-slave.md

+===

- ****** To Tame a Slave Ch.
-03 ****** byianbabyyy© Hi guys, I'm sorry this took so long, but I've been sick and kinda down, and I kinda lost my muse for a bit.
+Hi guys, I'm sorry this took so long, but I've been sick and kinda down, and I kinda lost my muse for a bit.
 Per request, I tried to make this one longer.
 Also, I'm sorry we're still a little low on the sexy bits, but I don't want to force it, I want it to come naturally.
 Please enjoy!

  *****